Getting signed to a modeling agency isn't always easy

 Getting signed to a modeling agency is not always an easy task.
 But there are things that aspiring models can do to make the journey to getting noticed by a reputable modeling agency a lot easier.

-There is a silver lining, however, in that in recent years the modeling and fashion industry have become so much more inclusive and embracing of varying looks, colors, and sizes.
+There is a silver lining, however, in that in recent years the modeling and fashion industry has become so much more inclusive and embracing of varying looks, colors, and sizes.

 So here are a few things that you can do to give yourself an advantage: